Wilber (Bill) Boies focuses his practice on business dispute counseling and business litigation throughout the country.

 Chambers USA (2006) says "Clients readily turn to Boies for 'bet the ranch' type cases and hail him as a 'top-notch, well-seasoned litigator in the ERISA arena.'
 He has built his reputation acting for financial institutions in weighty cases centered on securities and fraud issues."
 The Legal 500 (2007) says "Clients seek out the 'formidable' Wilber Boies, who doubles up as a financial and securities litigator, for his extensive experience in stock-drop litigation."
 Chambers USA (2008) says "Bill Boies 'is a good strategic thinker - smart, tactical and pragmatic.'"
 Chambers USA (2009) says "Boies wins acclaim for his highly tuned and carefully considered approach to litigation...'the perfect courtroom strategist.'"
 Chambers USA (2010) says "Bill Boies is a highly prized litigator."
 Chambers USA (2011) says "He has an excellent way with clients and is extremely polished in the courtroom."
 Chambers USA (2014) says clients "admire Bill Boies's substance, noting he is a 'driving force' in the practice."
 Chambers USA (2015) says "Bill Boies is well regarded for his decades of experience in..class action litigation."
 Chambers USA (2017) says "Clients describe Bill Boies as 'very responsive...on top of everything we need...giving us good advice on the range of options.'"

 Bill regularly represents benefit plan sponsors and fiduciaries in Employee Retirement Income Security Act (ERISA) class action litigation concerning pension plan administration, fiduciary duty, responsibility for asset losses, and changes in welfare benefits.
 Several of his health benefits class action victories resulted in court-approved savings to employers valued at more than $100 million.
-He also has defeated several high-exposure class actions regarding company stock price declines in benefit plans, with claimed losses exceeding $1.5 billion.
+He has defeated several high-exposure class actions regarding company stock price declines in benefit plans, with claimed losses exceeding $1.5 billion.
 Bill successfully defended a Texas class action claiming huge investment losses from the failure of a "paperless" telephone system for a 33,000-participant 401(k) plan.
 He successfully defended the bank trustee of the country's third-largest employee stock ownership plan (ESOP) company in a class action challenging the creation of the ESOP and voting at director elections.
+Bill's experience includes the defense against professional malpractice claims related to benefit plan advice.